-There are a few options, from least expensive through to most expensive (but still not as expensive as buying tiny hobby store pots).
+There are a few options for how to make contrast paints or home-make Nuln Oil, from the least expensive through to the most expensive (but still not as expensive as buying tiny hobby store pots).
 Personally, I am not a big fan of oil paint or spirits/solvents, so I will leave the options involving those to other people.

 - Pigment – The stuff that actually does the shading.
-For Nuln oil we need a black, Earthshade would be brown, and your contrast paints will be whichever colour you are going for.
+For Nuln oil we need a black pigment, and a DIY Agrax Earthshade would be brown.
+Of course, your contrast paints will be whichever colour you are going for.
 Each pigment, even within the same range, will need testing to see how much and how little you need.
 Some people use a measuring cup, a syringe or a pipette, I eyeball it and use a brush to test on a piece of waste plastic.
 You do you.

 - Flow-aid – With shades/washes and contrast, you want the pigment to mostly find the crevices and details.
 The idea is your raised areas become lighter and the recesses become darker.
 To assist this we use a flow aid, which breaks the surface tension of the liquid and helps it roam around via a kind of spooky capillary action.

-How you arrive at those ingredients, and the quantity and quality of each, is how you vary the price and outcome.
+How you arrive at those ingredients, you need the recipe, and the quantity and quality of each, is how you vary the price and outcome.

 Here are my two main options and where I would use them.